-Samsung is sending fireproof boxes and safety gloves for Note 7 returns
+Note 7 users are receiving fireproof 'return kits' from Samsung

-Samsung is serious about getting its Note 7 phones back from customers in a safely manner.
+Samsung is serious about getting its Note 7 phones back from customers in a safe manner.

 The tech giant is sending thermally-insulated "return kits" to users who contacted the company about shipping back the faulty smartphone.